Family Business Conflict: Why It Happens and How to Handle It

 And while you're managing around it:

-Employees watch the dysfunction and stop taking initiative
+Non-family employees watch the dysfunction and stop taking initiative

 Decisions get made by whoever is loudest that day